mudabek/encoding-cxr-report-gen/README.md

-# encoding-cxr-report-gen
-On the Importance of Image Encoding in Automated Chest X-Ray Report Generation, BMVC 2022
+# On the Importance of Image Encoding in Automated Chest X-Ray Report Generation
+## The British Machine Vision Conference, 2022
+### Official implementation

+[code will be be released soon]